 PIA monitors its expenses on an ongoing basis and sets its assumptions based on historical and projected future expenses.
-Management takes appropriate actions when expenses are higher than expected.
+Management takes appropriate actions when expenses are higher than Page | 38 expected.
 These include new business initiatives, new product launches and strategies to reduce or spread costs.

 PIA also monitors its expense inflation risk and its policy count.
-Expense inflation is set relative to expected Eurozone and sterling inflation.
+Expense inflation is set relative to expected Eurozone inflation.

-Additionally as part of its business planning it stress tests the expected level of expenses to ensure that it has sufficient capital to meet its cost, even under stressed scenarios.
+Additionally, as part of its business planning (which includes the Own Risk & Solvency Assessment), it stress tests items such as the expected level of expenses to ensure that it has sufficient capital to meet its cost, even under stressed scenarios.